Blue cards in football? Lawmakers set to introduce trials for 10-minute sin bins

 IFAB is set to give the go ahead for the extended sin-bin trials in senior levels of the game at its annual meeting in March.

-There have already been trials in amateur and youth football in both England and Wales.
+There have already been trials in amateur and youth football in both England and Wales and the sport's lawmaking body agreed in November last year that they should be implemented at higher levels of football.

+Board members had also supported a proposed trial whereby only the team captain may approach the referee in certain major game situations.

 According to The Times, The Football Association will consider trialling sin bins in the FA Cup and Women's FA Cup next season.